seamless-protocol/seamless-interface/README.md

 ## Run cypress tests with anvil

 - make sure to set `test_env` inside of a cypress.config to `anvil`
-- run `npm run anvil`
+- run `yarn anvil`
 - wait anvil to start (few mins 😕)
 - run `npx cypress open`
 - start your tests

-btw you don't have to kill anvil, it will be killed by next npm run anvil if you want to to kill anvil run:
+btw you don't have to kill anvil, it will be killed by next yarn anvil if you want to to kill anvil run:

 - `pkill -f anvil`